 “To the M-street Sheraton,” I said.

-“What part of Lancashire do you come from?” asked the driver, recognizing my accent.
+“What part of Lancashire do you come from?” asked the driver, recognizing

 “Near Clitheroe,” I replied.